Generic name: doxorubicin [ DOX-oh-ROO-bi-sin ]

 missed menstrual periods;

 easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

 low white blood cell counts--fever, swollen gums, painful mouth sores, pain when swallowing, skin sores, cold or flu symptoms, cough, trouble breathing; or

-signs of heart problems--fast heartbeats, shortness of breath (even with mild exertion), swelling in your ankles or feet.
+signs of heart problems--fast heartbeats, shortness of breath (even with mild exertion), feeling very weak or tired, swelling in your ankles or feet.

 Doxorubicin may cause your urine to turn a reddish-orange color.
-This side effect by itself is usually not harmful.
-However, call your doctor if you also have upper stomach pain, clay-colored stools, or jaundice (yellowing of your skin or the whites of your eyes).
+This side effect is usually not harmful.

 nausea, vomiting; or